Let’s start from the beginning.

 What does that mean for sellers of these products?
 Federal laws require companies who sell their products and services to the federal government make them accessible to everyone.
 This includes testing products and documenting their accessibility features in order to compete for federal bids.

-- Remediate existing Web content and electronic documents for accessibility compliance
+- Make existing web content and electronic documents accessible

 - Design and deliver accessibility training, either via the Web or in person

-- Help you choose which testing products to buy
+- Help you choose which products to buy